skuldomg/shippingProfits/README.md

 Negative numbers obviously represent impossible routes (no matching buy/sell orders for the respective CX pair).

 # Limitations
 * Currently, I **do not account for exchange rates**.
-All currencies are assumed with a 1:1 conversion rate, which obviously not the case in-game.
+All currencies are assumed with a 1:1 conversion rate, which is obviously not the case in-game.
 For the moment, you will need to manually check the exchange rates to see whether or not they negatively influence the route.
 * **Fuel costs** are not accounted for, as they can vary wildly.
 You will still need to subtract those from your profit.

 # Errors